CS5500-S-2023/team-koala/README.md

 # __Koala Reminder Bot__
 Koala Reminder is a discord chatbot that reminds discord users of their packages or events.
-Discord users can interact with the bot via commands.
+Discord users need to interact with the bot via commands.

 # Functionalities
 Reminds users of status updates of their packages via discord private messages.